apicco/myscitech.blog/_posts/2023-06-09-Export-images-with-frame-in-Capture-One.markdown

 We can now create an Export Recipe that transforms your landscape format pictures into square pictures.

 In Capture One, create an Export Recipe that:
 - Uses as ICC Profile `sRGB Color Space Profile`.
+That is the color profile used by most browsers (you aren't printing these pictures).
 - Has its width set to 1080px.
 A 2:3 ratio landscape picture will have a 720px height.
 You need 360px of the white border to make it a 1080px-1080px image.
 That is why in the [mogrify][mog] recipe [above](# fill-instagram-square-format), you create 180px heigh horizontal borders.
 - Open the output file with your [Automator app](#automator-app).